What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 • High risk of death even in a specialized hospital.

-• Immobilization of the joints on the background of hemarthrosis.
+• Immobilization of joints due to hemarthrosis.

 • Persistent and irreversible disability.

-• Numerous problems from the musculoskeletal system.
+• Numerous problems with the musculoskeletal system.

-• Upper airway stenosis and asphyxia.
+• Upper respiratory tract stenosis and asphyxia.

 • Amyloidosis.